Optimal Rerandomization via a Criterion that Provides Insurance Against Failed Experiments: Discussion

 \section{Discussion}

-We have offered an algorithm that can provide the optimal rerandomization threshold for the randomization model when inferring the average treatment effect using the simple differences-in-means estimator and the covariate-adjusted linear regression estimator.
-Our algorithm is much simpler and requires less choices for the practitioner when employing the linear regression estimator.
-The MSE of this estimator is also substantially lower in simulations and thus we recommend it over the differences-in-means estimator.
-Our simulations also demonstrate that to get insurance on the 95\%ile of most adversarial draws from the non-linear and unobserved component of the response function, relatively little rerandomization is needed as the thresholds are not too low when $p$ is small relative to $n$, the prevalent setting in experimental practice.
+We have introduced an algorithm that can provide an optimal rerandomization threshold for the randomization model when inferring the average treatment effect using the covariate-adjusted linear regression estimator when insurance on high error is sought.
+The expressions we derived and our simulations confirm that relatively little rerandomization restriction is needed in the prevalent practical setting where $p$ is small relative to a large $n$.
 This underscores the robustness of complete randomization coupled with linear adjustment as a design-estimation approach in experimentation.
+However, experimental settings with small sample size are likely to benefit from our approach.

+One can argue that we have replaced explicitly picking a value of $a_*$ with instead picking a value of $q$ in $\text{Quantile}_z[\cmsesubnostr{\w}{\betaThat}{\z, \X, \bbeta}, ~q]$, the quantile in our tail criterion.
+We would argue that one does not understand the scale of $a_*$ but the $q$ is much more interpretable: it is taking out insurance on bad experiments.
+Further, the range of reasonable $q$ choices is small, likely at most between 80-99\%.